michal-kralovic/PRTICL/README.md

-# PRTICL - The smart particle system for Minecraft
+# PRTICL - A smart particle system for Minecraft